JL-Omega/Docker-Project/README.md

   - ***Website:*** Access the website hosted on port 81.
   - ***Registry UI:*** Access the Docker registry UI hosted on port 8081.
+  -
+## Service Name and Port Synchronization

+When modifying the name or port of the `pozos-api` service in the Docker Compose file (`docker-compose.yml`), it's essential to update the corresponding URL link in the `website/index.php` file.

+The `website/index.php` file likely contains the URL endpoint used to connect the frontend with the backend API service.
+Any changes made to the service name or port should be reflected in this URL to ensure proper communication between the frontend and backend components.

+Failure to synchronize these changes may result in connection errors or unexpected behavior when interacting with the Pozos Application.
+Always verify and update the URL link in the `website/index.php` file to maintain seamless communication between frontend and backend services.

 ## Contributing
 If you'd like to contribute to this project, please fork the repository and submit a pull request.